objectionary/lints/src/main/resources/org/eolang/motives/design/no-attribute-formation.md

   x > sbp
 ```

-It is also correct having an "attribute-free" formation, but only if its parent
+It's also correct having an "attribute-free" formation, but only if its parent
 is a formation as well:

 ```eo